markdown-preferences/atx-heading-closing-sequence β

 - When you want to prevent accidental or inconsistent use of closing

-s in headings. - When integrating with documentation generators or static site tools that expect a certain heading style.
+#s in headings. - When integrating with documentation generators or static site tools that expect a certain heading style.

-Depending on your configuration, this rule will require ("always"
+Depending on your configuration, this rule will require ("always") or forbid ("never") the use of closing sequences in ATX headings.

 Examples β

-Default Configuration ("never"
+Default Configuration ("never") β

 <!-- eslint markdown-preferences/atx-heading-closing-sequence: "error" -->